-The goal of the Antibiotic Resistance Working Group is to better understand the rapid spread of antimicrobial resistance across the world and ultimately to stave off the high mortality and morbidity resulting from infections with resistant bacteria. develop basic infrastructure to evaluate antimicrobial resistance across two disparate healthcare systems in different parts of the world and to understand how healthcare providers make decisions around antibiotic prescribing.
+The goal of the Antibiotic Resistance Working Group is to better understand the rapid spread of antimicrobial resistance across the world, stave off the high mortality and morbidity resulting from infections with resistant bacteria, develop basic infrastructure to evaluate antimicrobial resistance across two disparate healthcare systems, and understand how health care providers make decisions around antibiotic prescribing.

 About the Project

 With a focus on United Nations Sustainable Development Goals #3, Good Health and Well-Being, and #10, Reduced Inequalities, the Antibiotic Resistance Working Group aims to coordinate responses to antimicrobial resistance (AMR) across academic, political, pharmaceutical and medical institutions.
 The group will develop basic infrastructure to evaluate antimicrobial resistance across two disparate healthcare systems and how health care providers made decisions around antibiotic prescribing.

 - Forecast, detect and prevent the emergence of AMR;

 - Contribute to rapid identification of AMR to support better clinical decisions about the use of antimicrobials or alternative approaches to treating patients and;

 - Illuminate how health care providers make decisions around antibiotic prescription and non-antibiotic interventions to treat infectious diseases.

 - Implement behavioral interventions designed to prevent the spread of AMR in clinical settings worldwide.

 Through global efforts to prevent the spread of AMR, hundreds of thousands of lives can be saved.
 Learn more in our Buffett Brief on Antibiotic Resistance, or explore more Global Working Groups' research in our collection of Buffett Briefs >>